 Typically, when you begin to talk with a professional about the creation of your website, they won’t ask for much more than a coffee at your scheduled meeting.
 However, top-tier industry leaders may charge you just to simply sit down and chat.
 In my own experience, I have seen agencies charge from $200 – $2,500 just to sit down with their team to discuss possible options.
 These types of firms tend to deal with large clients from a range of industries.

 At Go Top Shelf, our consultation and planning process is completely free!
 If you want to sit down with us to discuss the different options available to you – we are more than happy to help.

 Your domain name is the foundation for your image and how people get to your site on the web.
 This is what users will type into the search bar of their browsers in order to find your website.

 Domains do not usually cost more than $5 – $10 depending on the one you want.
 If the domain you would like is already taken… it is up to the owner how much they want to charge you.
-A good example is Fund.com, where this 4 letter domain sold for $9.9 million in 2008!
+A good example is Fund.com, a 4 letter domain which sold for $9.9 million in 2008!

 Domain Name Cost Range: $10 – limitless

 In order to get your website on the internet to be viewed by your customers, you will have to host the website on a special computer called a server.
 A server handles requests from visitors, and provides you with the technology needed to present your website to them.

 The costs for hosting your site will depend on the level of traffic you are expecting to attract, paired with the type of site you are creating.
 A basic, static website will require a minimal hosting package, whereas a large ecommerce project will need a much more expansive package.